 The SEO strategies you need to know

 SEO can be a tricky field to master if you don’t have experience.
-This is made more difficult when you realize that every year, search engines like Google, Bing and Yahoo update their algorithms a huge number of times – but don’t worry, most of these don’t affect your rankings at all.
+This is made more difficult when you realize that every year, search engines like Google, Bing, and Yahoo update their algorithms a huge number of times — but don’t worry, most of these don’t affect your rankings.

-However, there are a couple of updates each year that may flip your ranking upside down if you haven’t implemented the correct SEO strategies to manage them.
-After all, these updates ensure that the platforms get smarter and are able to analyze websites to offer searchers the best results.
+However, a couple of updates each year may flip your ranking upside down if you haven’t implemented the correct SEO strategies to manage them.
+After all, these updates ensure that the platforms get smarter and can analyze websites to offer searchers the best results.
 So, if your site isn’t well optimized, this is a flag to the big search engines that it isn’t up to scratch and won’t be of help to those looking for answers.

 Fortunately, there are a range of great SEO strategies that you can easily implement to ensure that you don’t get lost in the sea of unoptimized websites.
-From publishing incredible content to keeping your keywords in check, the best SEO strategies can be applied across the board to ensure that you lay a strong digital foundation for your business.
+From publishing incredible content to keeping your keywords in check, you can apply the best SEO strategies across the board to ensure that you lay a strong digital foundation for your business.